-A simple yet still highly effective form of coaching, can be to simply write as much as you possibly can.
+A simple yet still highly effective form of coaching can be to simply write as much as you possibly can.
 Unlike with lifting, you can pretty much do this to failure without any ill effects.
 Or at least, you will never write yourself into mental exhaustion that can’t be solved with a decent workout.
 Whether it’s blog posts, magazine articles, extended social media posts, a series of eBooks – whatever you can, write tons.
 Anything that offers useful information to potential trainees will, by definition, be of interest to anyone who is looking to improve their training.
 Draw on your experience, observations and expertise as a professional, what may be painfully obvious to you, may be what enables one of your customers to make a real difference to their life.
 By the way, if you’re struggling with content creation or social media management we can help with this!

 A genuine concern for lots of athletes is correct technique.
 If it’s not a concern, chances are they aren’t a very good athlete.
 While it often takes hours of in-person tutoring to master complex exercises and countless hours of practice, it’s still possible to provide genuinely useful advice in a short video.
 It’s the sort of thing that many athletes have looked up in their time – I have certainly watched more than my fair share of youtube guides on correct squatting.
 And I doubt I’ll stop watching them any time soon.
 Utilising educational videos within your marketing will can reap huge benefits in the long run.